The world is heading towards a nutrient deficit – what can we do?

 - Supporting the immune system: Vitamins such as vitamin D can reduce the risk of chronic diseases.

-- Promote heart health: Omega-3 fatty acids improve cognitive functions and cardiovascular health.
+- Promoting heart health: Omega-3 fatty acids improve cognitive function and cardiovascular health.

 - Healthy aging: Special preparations can prevent age-related diseases.

-- Quality of products: Look for high-quality nutritional supplements from trustworthy manufacturers.
+- Product quality: Look for high-quality dietary supplements from trusted manufacturers.

-- Individual advice: Consult health professionals to find the right supplements for you.
+- Individual advice: Consult healthcare professionals to find the supplements that are right for you.

-- Not as a substitute: Dietary supplements should complement, not replace, a healthy diet.
+- Not as a replacement: Dietary supplements should complement a healthy diet, not replace it.

 Conclusion

-Given the threat of nutrient deficiencies, dietary supplements are a valuable tool to maintain and promote our health.
-By being proactive, we can meet the challenges of the modern world and improve our well-being.
+Given the looming threat of nutrient deficiencies, dietary supplements are a valuable tool for maintaining and promoting our health.
+By acting proactively, we can meet the challenges of the modern world and enhance our well-being.

 Key Takeaways

-- By 2050, up to 50% of the world's population could suffer from nutritional deficiencies.
+- By 2050, up to 50% of people could suffer from nutrient deficiencies.

 - Dietary supplements help to compensate for these deficiencies.